Dirtbusters cleaning services

 What don’t we clean but get asked?

-We don’t clean car interiors, curtains, mattresses and some water sensitive upholstery that needs dry cleaning.
+We don’t clean car interiors, curtains, mattresses and some water sensitive rugs or upholstery that need dry cleaning.

 My carpet smells bad after cleaning?

-Bad odour from a carpet after cleaning or spot cleaning is bacteria that’s been caused by over wetting the carpet and / or poor ventilation causing it to stay damp for too long.
-Bad odour can develop if there’s moisture anywhere after 2 days.
+Bad odour after carpet cleaning is normally caused by the carpet taking too long to dry and/or poor ventilation or because of a stain or contaminant in the carpet and/or underlay that has been re-activated.
+Bad odour can develop if there’s moisture in the carpet and/or underlay after 2 days.
 Carpets can smell foisty, damp, doggy or develop a similar unpleasant smell.
-Over wetting a carpet can also make the underlay and or floor underneath damp and in some cases can take days or even a week or two to completely dry out if left.
-Best thing you can do is well ventilate the room ( open windows and fans can help with this ) and lift up the carpet and also the underlay if appears wet or damp up and away from the floor to allow air in between the layers.
-Once fresh air is able to get between the layers it will greatly speed up the drying process and once dry the odour should go.
-This is quite a common problem especially with under powered diy or hire machines and very occasionally with professional carpet cleaners.
-Hot humid summer days are the worst time for this to happen.
-The main thing to remember is that the smell will go or be greatly reduced once its all dry, do not attempt to re-clean or add additional moisture with a spray deodoriser or similar product because it will only prolong the problem, getting everything dry is the key.
-To combat this we use an antibacterial deodoriser in every clean which helps address this issue and leaves the carpet smelling nice and fresh.
+Best thing you can do is ventilate the room and possibly use a dehumidifier.
+This is quite a common problem with diy or hire machines and very occasionally with professional carpet cleaners.
+Summertime is the worst period for this to happen because of the warmer weather.
+The main thing to remember is that the smell will go once its all completely dry, do not attempt to re-clean or add additional moisture because it will only prolong the problem.
+To try and avoid this issue we use an antibacterial deodoriser in every clean which helps address to avoid this issue and leaves the carpet smelling nice and fresh.
+Very occasionally a carpet may need to be re-cleaned and speed dried to resolve the issue.

 Can you remove paint from a carpet?